Henry and Leigh Bienen School of Music

 Ad Hoc Majors

 It is possible to design an ad hoc (self-designed) major that cuts across specializations to meet a particular student’s needs and career ambitions.
-Bachelor of Music degree students may design an ad hoc major as a second major; 12 units are required, and may not be double counted in the primary major.
-Bachelor of arts in music and bachelor of science in music degree students may pursue an ad hoc concentration within the degree; 10 units are required for the concentration.
+Bachelor of Music degree students may design an ad hoc major as a second major; 12 units are required beyond the core, and may not be double counted in the primary major.
+Bachelor of arts in music and bachelor of science in music degree students may pursue an ad hoc concentration within the degree; 10 units beyond the core are required for the concentration.
 Ad hoc programs are designed in consultation with faculty with expertise in the particular area of interest.
-Specializations have included areas such as arts administration, music criticism, music theater production, and popular musicology.
+Specializations have included areas such as arts administration, music criticism, and popular musicology.

 Dual Bachelor’s Degree Programs